kuma35/thinking-forth-translate/chapter2.rst

 .. figure:: img2-047.png
    :name: img2-047
-   :alt: Refining the conceptual model to meet requirements and constraints.

    Refining the conceptual model to meet requirements and constraints.

 ..

 If the requirements definition is for “something to stand on to paint the ceiling,” then a description of the conceptual model is “a device